quartz-scheduler/contributing/CONTRIBUTING.md

 In brief, the process is as simple as:

 * Fork the code repository
-* Commit your changes with the _-s_ option to agree to the DCO and "sign over" copyright ownership to IBM
+* Commit your changes with the _-s_ option to agree to the DCO, and "sign over" copyright ownership to IBM
 * If you introduce new files, include license (APL 2.0) and copyright (IBM) headers in the files
 * Create a Pull Request (PR) from your fork to the original project, on the appropriate branch - please note the template questions/agreements on the PR.
 * Await feedback on your contribution (which will typically come in the form of comments on your PR)